evolbioinfo/goalign/docs/commands/trim.md

 This command trims names of sequences or sequences themselves.

 Two sub-commands:
 * `goalign trim name`: trims sequence names to n characters.
 It will also output the correspondance between old names and new names into a map file as well as the new alignment.
+If `-a` is given, then generates sequence names automatically.
 * `goalign trim seq`: trims sequences from the left or from the right side, by n characters.

 #### Usage